mel24ncf/Machine-Learning-Projects/Supervised Learning/Framingham Heart Study/README.md

 # Framingham Heart Study: Logistic Regression for Coronary Heart Disease Prediction

 ## 1. Summary
-In this project, I built a classification model using logistic regression, to predict whether a person will have a coronary heart disease event within 10 years.
-I also perform threshold analysis to identify the threshold that produces the largest F1 score for the fitted model.
-The threshold (usually .50) is a parameter that determines the positive class.
+In this project, I constructed a logistic regression model to classify patients at risk of experiencing a coronary heart disease event within the next 10 years.
+I also conducted a threshold analysis to identify the threshold value that maximizes the F1 score for the fitted model.
+In logistic regression, a threshold (typically 0.50) is the value that is used to compare against the predicted probability for classifying the positive class.

 ## 2. Data
 * Male: Boolean Indicator of male patient